Évrard Chaussoy: Artistic style

 In 2021 with the help and financial support of his friend Heiarii Girard, Chaussoy created a statue of the famous Polynesian musician Bobby Holcomb in bronze.
 The monumental 1.5 scale statue and its base measure three and a half meters and weigh three and a half tonnes.
 It was inaugurated on the island of Huahine where Bobby resided then was exhibited on the island of Raiatea where the singer regularly performed.
 It is currently exhibited on Place To'ata in Papeete, on the island of Tahiti.

 In 2023, he wins access to the Artist Residence Program at the International city of the Arts in Paris.

 In 2024, the government of French Polynesia commissions him to sculpt a bronze statue of Vehiatua i te mata’i, a monument created to honor a Polynesian surfing hero and celebrate the opening ceremony of the 2024 Paris Olympic Games at the site of Teahupo’o.

+In 2025, Evrard Chaussoy sculpted a bust of the "Polynesian Marianne," which was presented to Gérard Larcher, President of the Senate.
+The work subsequently entered the Senate's art collection in Paris and is displayed in the conference room.
+This representation, recognized as the first indigenous allegorical figure from the French overseas territories, is interpreted as a milestone in the acknowledgment of local identities within the French nation.